Ala Eddine Ben Salem

 In Proceedings of the 20th international conference on tools and algorithms for the construction and analysis of systems (TACAS’14)

-Abstract In a previous work, we showed that a kind of $\omega$-automata known as Transition-based Generalized Testing Automata (TGTA) can outperform the Büchi automata traditionally used for explicit model checking when verifying stutter-invariant properties.
+In a previous work, we showed that a kind of $\omega$-automata known as Transition-based Generalized Testing Automata (TGTA) can outperform the Büchi automata traditionally used for explicit model checking when verifying stutter-invariant properties.
 In this work, we investigate the use of these generalized testing automata to improve symbolic model checking of stutter-invariant LTL properties.
 We propose an efficient symbolic encoding of stuttering transitions in the product between a model and a TGTA.
+Saturation techniques available for decision diagrams then benefit from the presence of stuttering self-loops on all states of TGTA.
+Experimentation of this approach confirms that it outperforms the symbolic approach based on (transition-based) Generalized Büchi Automata.

 Continue reading